Gkicks/expense-tracker/README.md

 ![choose-password-gif](assets/gifs/choose-password.gif)

 - The screen clears and the user sees a ‘Hi {name} message and will see the [main menu](#main-menu)
 - The user's username, password and name are appended to the 'user's' worksheet in Google Sheets.
-The password is encrypted, before being appended, to prevent a hacking security breech
+The password is encrypted, before being appended, to prevent a hacking security breach

 ![Image of new user's account details](assets/images/new-users-details.png)